palomarlab/palomarlab.github.io/_members/IsabelReyes.md

 links:
 ---

 Isabel was born in Chihuahua, Mexico, and she currently is an undergrad student majoring in Biology at the School of Sciences (Facultad de Ciencias), UNAM.
 Her interests range informatics to functional aspects of living species.
-Outside the academic field she enjoys solving puzzles, to draw, and reading novel books.
+Outside the academic field she enjoys solving puzzles, to draw, and reading novels books.